mhavey/marklogic/uml2es/tutorials/dmui.md

 Model-based mapping is soon to be a built-in feature of MarkLogic.
 In this tutorial we use a separate field tool, the Declarative Mapper.
 This tutorial will soon be revised to use the built-in MarkLogic mapper.

 The DM IDE tool is ever-changing.
-In this tutorial we use it for the Declarative Mapper field tool.
-Currently it is intended to fit multiple mapping engines.
+In this tutorial we use it as a visual editor for the Declarative Mapper field tool.
+Currently it is intended to fit multiple mapping engines: not just Declarative Mapper, but also Schematron.
 But DM IDE could grow into a UI editor for MarkLogic's built-in mapper.
 When that happens, this tutorial will show how the source data SME uses DM IDE to create a mapping for the MarkLogic mapper!

 ## Step 1: Standup a MarkLogic Environment and Build Process (Build Person)